TheoSourget/DDSA_Sourget/reports/presentation.md

 This dataset of abstract isn't well formed because some papers cite one of the dataset we monitor but are not using it so our dataset contains lot of false groundtruth

-We split the dataset into train and valid and obtain the following results with a RandomForest of 200 Decision Tree
+The dataset contains 4854 values that we split into train and valid and obtain the following results with a RandomForest of 200 Decision Tree

 ![](../resources/presentation_img/error_bad_dataset.png)